jmvlangen/DnDtracker/D&D tracker/README.txt

 	:.b
 accesses the variable named b in the global collection, but
 	:b
 does as well.
-Note that any variables will only be stored when they are at some level below the global collection, but will only be stored as long as the program is running.
-To save variables between sessions look at ...
+Note that variables will only be stored when they are at some level below the global collection, but that these stored variables will only be stored as long as the program is running.
+To save and load variables between sessions look at section 5d).

 Besides the global collection the program also keeps track of a current collection, which is called the environment.
-By default this environment is set to be the global collection, but it can be changed (see section ...).
+By default this environment is set to be the global collection, but it can be changed (see section 5ci).
 When names of variables are typed without the symbol . in front, the program looks for these variables inside this collection.
 One can also write the symbol . without any value in front, in which case it will link to variables relative to the environment.
 For example